Detroit Police Scanner: Still in the Clear While Metro Detroit Goes Dark

 Detroit pioneered police radio.
 One-way broadcasts were first introduced nearly a century ago in Detroit, letting officers receive dispatches from headquarters.
 San Francisco, Berkeley, and Pasadena followed.
 For generations, the public could listen in, a form of oversight that became routine for journalists and neighborhood monitors alike.

-Now the city that started it all has shut it down.
+The city that started it all hasn't shut it down—yet.
+The question is how long that lasts.

 Detroit's Complex History with Police Accountability